 Broadband policy, Internet topology, private peering, multihoming, secondary peering, server farms, content delivery networks, peer-to-peer technology, paid peering, partial transit, two-sided markets, Internet advertising, congestion, quality of service, net neutrality

 Yoo, Christopher S., "Innovations in the Internet’s Architecture that Challenge the Status Quo" (2010).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 279.